jc97/contao-portal64-client/README.md

 It allows importing teams from the chess league management system "portal64" (see http://portal64.de/ (german)) into Contao.
 The events (rounds) of the team can thereby be imported into the calendar of Contao.
 The line-ups and scores of teams can be included in front end by using the provided content elements.
-This extension allows automatically updating the teams using Contao's cron jobs.
+This extension allows automatically updating the teams using the cron jobs of Contao.

 ## Motivation